-Ref# Management and Mitigation Measures Timing Adequate sprinkler or foam systems will be installed if the Fire Safety Study indicates these are required; Fully bunded dangerous goods warehouse sections will be maintained so as to limit the spread of fire and prevent the discharge of contaminated fire-water in the event of such an incident: and Training will be provided for staff in correct equipment operation, accident prevention and emergency response (including firefighting).
-38. The following additional safeguards will be implemented to limit the consequences and likelihood of a toxic release from class 6.1 dangerous goods: Operation Equipment (such as forklifts) will be properly maintained to minimise the risk of damage to packaging; and No transfer operations of class 6.1 materials destined for thermal processing will occur outside the thermal waste processing plant.
-39. To control, minimise and manage risks during the post-closure phase of the Project, the following measures will be implemented: Post-Operation Develop a decommissioning plan.
-This should include a project risk register that is available to all workers, including any risk items added during the construction and operations phases: and Keep records of all workplace health and safety information relating to the Project post closure phase; The storage and handling of dangerous goods during the Project will be undertaken in accordance with the relevant Australian Standard for each class of dangerous goods, including those outlined below: AS/NZS 3816:1998, Management of clinical and related wastes relating to the management of class 6.1 pharmaceutical substances: - HB 202-2000, A management system for clinical and related wastes - Guide to the application of AS/NZS 3816- 1998.
-Management of clinical and related wastes: - AS 1940:2004 - The Storage and Handling of Flammable and Combustible Liquids relating to the management of paints, solvents, pharmaceutical and quarantine wastes classified as class 3 substances; - AS 3780:2008 - The storage and handling of corrosive substances - management of class 8 pharmaceutical and quarantine wastes classified as corrosive substances; - AS/NZS 4452:1997, The storage and handling of toxic substances - management of class 6.1 pharmaceutical - considered for the management of areas where various classes of goods are stored, such as waste preparation areas.
-Burman M 40.
-All air pollution management, monitoring and pollution prevention systems will be operated to maintain the proposed emissions limits from Stack 5.
-Operational
+Ref# Management and Mitigation Measures Timing - Adequate sprinkler or foam systems will be installed if the Fire Safety Study indicates these are required; Fully bunded dangerous goods warehouse sections will be maintained so as to limit the spread of fire and prevent the discharge of contaminated fire-water in the event of such an incident; and Training will be provided for staff in correct equipment operation, accident prevention and emergency response (including firefighting).
+38. The following additional safeguards will be implemented to limit the consequences and likelihood of a toxic release from class 6.1 dangerous goods: Equipment (such as forklifts) will be properly maintained to minimise the risk of damage to packaging; and No transfer operations of class 6.1 materials destined for thermal processing will occur outside the thermal waste processing plant.
+Operation 1.1 o.
+M To control, minimise and manage risks during the post-closure phase of the Project, the following measures will be implemented: Develop a decommissioning plan.
+This should include a project risk register that is available to all workers, including any risk items added during the construction and operations phases; and Develop a decommissioning plan.
+This should include a project risk register that is available to all workers, including any risk items added during the construction and operations phases; and Keep records of all workplace health and safety information relating to the Project post closure phase; including any risk items added during the construction and operations phases; and Keep records of all workplace health and safety information relating to the Project post closure phase; The storage and handling of dangerous goods, including those outlined below.
+ASINZS 3816: 1998, Management of clinical and related wastes relating to the management of class 6.1 PB 202-2000, A management system for clinical and related wastes - Guide to the application of ASINZS 3816-1998, Management of clinical and related wastes.
+ASINZS 3816: 1998, Management of clinical and related wastes classified as class 3 substances; AS 1940: 2004 - The Storage and handling of Flammable and Combustible Liquids relating to the management of paints, solvents, pharmaceutical and quarantine wastes classified as class 3 substances; AS 3780: 2008 - The storage and handling of forxic substances - management of class 8 pharmaceutical and aurantine wastes classified as class 9 miscelances; AS 3780: 2004 - The storage and handling of forxic substances - management of class 8 pharmaceutical and axis avolve substances; AS 3780: 2004 - The storage and handling of forxic substances - management of class 9 miscances; AS 3781: 2007 - The storage and handling of forxic substances - management of class 9 miscances; ASI Post-Operation 40.
+All air pollution management, monitoring and pollution prevention systems will be operated to maintain the proposed emissions Operational limits from Stack 5.